Why we changed our mind on venture capital

 It’s not enough to just get VC funding, you really have to find the right backer for your business.
-You’re obviously looking for people that bring operational experience, domain knowledge and relationships.
+You're obviously looking for people that bring operational experience, domain knowledge, and relationships.
 But for us, the key thing was making sure that we brought our people with us and stayed Culture First.
-We also wanted a partner who understood what we were doing, but were different enough to challenge us.
+We also wanted a partner who understood what we were doing, but was also different enough to challenge us.

 The people we eventually chose for our first round of funding believed in us but also came with perspectives that we hadn’t considered before.
-We chose Wesley Chan and Aydin Senkut at Felicis, and Ilya Fushman, Danny Rimer and Neil Rimer at Index Ventures.
-They understood why we were building the business, they saw the future that we wanted to create, and they also brought with them experience we didn’t have.
+We chose Wesley Chan and Aydin Senkut at Felicis, as well as Ilya Fushman, Danny Rimer, and Neil Rimer at Index Ventures.
+They understood why we were building the business, they saw the future that we wanted to create, and they also brought with them experiences we didn't have.

 I don’t regret taking our time

-I’m often asked “how we could have got to $1 million ARR faster.”
+I’m often asked, “How could we have gotten to $1 million ARR faster?"
 I really don’t think that’s the right question to ask.